What should you look for in buying a nursing bra? Here are five things you should factor in to your decision!

 I have been either pregnant or breastfeeding for pretty much all of the last six years, and I have been wearing nursing bras the whole time.
 I can’t remember the last time that I wore a bra with a real band/cup size (instead of one sized S/M/L).

 Personally, I wear a bra all the time (except in the shower) – I feel naked without a bra when I’m lactating, and I find not wearing one uncomfortable when I’m pregnant.
 And if I’m going to wear it almost 24/7, it makes sense to get the best possible bra out there.
-So, below are the things that I’ve found that are important to think about when shopping for a nursing bra.
+So, below are the things that I’ve found that are important to think about when buying a nursing bra.

-What Makes a Good Nursing (Pumping!)
-Bra
+What to Look for When Buying a Nursing Bra

 Of all the nursing/pumping bras I’ve worn over the years, the best ones have had the following features:

 - Obviously, easy access is key.
 Most nursing bras have a latch at the top of the cup that you can detach when it’s time to nurse or pump.
 (Honestly, because I am super lazy, I very rarely bother with this step and usually just push the cup out of the way.)

 - Support is why bras exist in the first place, so this is another obvious one.
 However, this is one area where, in my experience, some nursing bras have fallen down a bit on the job (pardon the pun).
 These nursing bras are okay for sleeping in and lazing around the house with a newborn, but not great if your baby is older or if you have older children and are moving around a lot more.

 - This one will depend on your breast size and comfort, but I like at least a little padding in a nursing bra.
 This isn’t for aesthetic reasons, but because it is inevitable that you are going to forget breast pads at some point and padding provides a little protection for you in the event of a leak.
 It has saved me more than once!
 However, if you have very large breasts you may not want any additional padding, which is totally understandable.